SPORK ACME Server Guide

 Expected output:

-Simulating a certificate request for test.example.com
+Simulating a certificate request for test.quantumnexus.com

 The dry run was successful.